RonRahaman/pearc-containerization/notes.md

 # Use cases

 ### Different storage strategies for different workflows
-- Streams of data and ingest; is analysis decoupled.
+- Streams of data and ingest vs. decoupled analysis
-  How do we do analysis?
-There might be a better file severice for analysis vs ingest
-- Lots of parallel read/write operations
+- Ideal: concurrently

+### Storage as a resource
-- Scheduler: Storage as a resource
+- Storage as a resource

 ### OS Library compatibility
-GLIBC compatibility on Centos 7 / RHEL 7
+- GLIBC compatibility on Centos 7 / RHEL 7

 # Best practices

+- Ultimate goal.
+How to get